Tagged articles

 Understanding the netstat Command and Its Common Options

-This guide explains how to monitor Linux server performance using built‑in tools such as top, vmstat, pidstat, iostat, netstat, sar and tcpdump, interpreting their output to diagnose CPU, memory, disk I/O and network issues quickly and effectively.
+This guide explains how to monitor Linux server performance using built‑in tools such as top, vmstat, pidstat, iostat, netstat, sar and tcpdump, detailing the metrics each provides and how to interpret them for CPU, memory, disk I/O and network troubleshooting.

 0 likes · 17 min read